The Bank of New York Mellon Corporation (BK) Stock: A Closer Look at the Analyst Ratings

 Goldman gave a rating of “Buy” to BK, setting the target price at $59 in the report published on January 04th of the current year.

-Volatility was left at 2.15%, however, over the last 30 days, the volatility rate increased by 2.38%, as shares surge +2.57% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -14.97% lower at present.
+Volatility was left at 2.15%, however, over the last 30 days, the volatility rate increased by 1.81%, as shares sank -6.77% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -18.76% lower at present.

 Insider Trading